C. D. Darlington: Sociobiology and the Lysenko Affair

 Darlington was opposed to the UNESCO Statement of Race.
 He agreed with Darwin's classical view: "The races differ also in constitution, in acclimatization, and in liability to certain diseases.
 Their mental characteristics are likewise very distinct; chiefly as it would appear in their emotional, but partly in their intellectual, faculties."
+To simplify, Darlington believed that there is a difference not just in skin color and disease vulnerability between races, but also in intelligence.

-Contrary to the UNESCO statement.
-Darlington thought that there might be a biological justification to prohibit interracial marriages "if intermarriage were not contrary to the habits of all stable communities and therefore in no need of discouragement".
+Darlington thought that there might be a biological justification to prohibit interracial marriages "if intermarriage were not contrary to the habits of all stable communities and therefore in no need of discouragement."
 He refused to sign the revised 1951 statement which conceded that racial differences in intelligence possibly existed.
 Darlington's dissenting commentary was printed with the statement.

-Over the course of twenty five years, from 1953 to 1978, Darlington completed his trilogy on Man: Genetics and Man (1953), The Evolution of Man and Society (1969) and finally The Little Universe of Man (1978).
-In these he tried to show how the history of man can be at least partially analysed in terms of genetic laws, breeding patterns, founder effects and Darwinian evolution.
-Darlington's views were an unusual endorsement of the complementary virtues of inbreeding, as well as of outbreeding.

-Method and personality

-Darlington's personality was one of a remarkable combination of anti-authoritarianism, nonconformity, and scientific rationalism.
-He was as courageous in fighting the evils of Lysenkoism, as he was in combating the emerging academic orthodoxy on the nature of race.
-His method was not that of a simple bench scientist, but ranged far into the hinterlands of human existence.
-His penchant for speculation and theorising was his strongest tool for arriving at new insights and truth.
-He said "...I have never proved anything.
-I do not count on doing so...What I do count on is to assemble such evidences and arguments as will make those who disagree with me feel more and more uncomfortable."